 2. The Board Didn’t Foresee a Problem – understanding the hidden risks

 A primary role of every Board is to identify and mitigate risk.
 Here’s why so many Boards fail at it:

-- They believe everything management tells them (“business will never adopt the iPhone”)
+They believe everything management tells them (“the iPhone is a toy”)

-Ok, this one’s a biggy.
+Ok, this one’s a biggey.
 Think large financial or stock incentives for bottom line or market share performance.
 Then consider what kind of behaviour that might (and does) incent in management:

 Incenting goofy behaviour may the most common cause of corporate failure over the past hundred years – the Board ok’ing a direction that empowered management to make serious errors in strategy and tactics.

 Corporate governance is a tricky task.
-It fails more often than most Directors realize.
-If the penalties for enabling corporate failure were tougher perhaps more Boards would work harder and more creatively at stopping it.
-For those who want to try harder, here are three simple questions:
+It fails regularly.
+Perhaps, if the penalties for failing to prevent governance failure were tougher, more Boards would work harder and more creatively at stopping it.
+For those intent on preventing failure, here are three simple questions:

-- How well does the composition of your Board reflect the risks and strategies of the business you are governing?
+How well does the composition of your Board reflect the risks and strategies of the organization you are governing?